 Show Policy Profiles

-2013 National Healthcare Disparities Report
+2010 National Healthcare Disparities Report

-The purpose of the National Healthcare Disparities Report (NHDR) is to identify the differences or gaps through which some populations receive poor or worse care than others and to track how these gaps are changing over time.
+The purpose of the National Healthcare Disparities Report is to identify the differences or gaps through which some populations receive poor or worse care than others and to track how these gaps are changing over time.

-2013 National Healthcare Quality Report
+2010 National Healthcare Quality Report

-The key function of the National Healthcare Quality Report (NHQR) is to summarize the state of health care quality and access for the Nation and report on progress and opportunities for improving health care quality, as mandated by the U.S. Congress.
-This report measures trends in effectiveness of care, patient safety, timeliness of care, patient centeredness, and efficiency of care.
+The key function of the National Healthcare Quality Report (NHQR) is to summarize the state of health care quality for the nation and report on progress and opportunities for improving health care quality, as mandated by the U.S. Congress.

 The NQS created this Stakeholder Toolkit to support the activities of private and public organizations to advance the mission of the NQS.
 This toolkit contains fact sheets that can be printed and distributed, blogs and social media announcements for online use, and briefing slides for presentations.